19neloyk/db_proj_3/README.md

 ## General Setup

 To set up, first make sure you have `postgresql` installed.
-Make sure that your password for the master user (username of this user is literally postgres).
+Make sure that your password for the master user (the username of this user is literally postgres).
 Also, make sure that your password is `password`

 You must then run `pip install psycopg2` in this directory (we can ignore virtual environments for now) If this doesn't work, check if you have Python3 installed, and do `pip3 install psycopg2` instead